Like Young

 "Like Young" is a song written by André Previn with lyrics by Paul Francis Webster.
 An instrumental version by Previn and David Rose appeared on the album Like Young - Secret Songs For Young Lovers.

 Chart performance

 The Previn version peaked at #46 on the Billboard Hot 100 on the week of July 25, 1959.
-At the 2nd Annual Grammy Awards in November 29, 1959, "Like Young" won for Best Performance by an Orchestra and was a nominee for Song of the Year, Record of the Year, and Best Jazz Performance – Soloist.
+At the 2nd Annual Grammy Awards on November 29, 1959, "Like Young" won for Best Performance by an Orchestra and was a nominee for Song of the Year, Record of the Year, and Best Jazz Performance – Soloist.